gaganpreet/gaganpreet.in/content/posts/lessons-learnt-python-3-migration.md

 ### Background

 A medium sized Flask application, ~20000 LoC running on Heroku with multiple celery workers.
-The app was already using the latest version of Python 2.7, which is an necessary stepping stone from 2.x to 3.x.
+The app was already using the latest version of Python 2.7, which is a necessary stepping stone from 2.x to 3.x.

 ---------